The very lovely Emily of The Anderson Crew blog put together the sweetest lil' birthday…

 How sweet is Luke’s puppet theater!
 It was homemade, and the lettering was made using large chipboard letters from Hobby Lobby that were spray painted red and chocolate.
 The curtains were made from fabric from Fat Quarter Shop.
 Nikki says, “I just ordered a yard and cut it down the center and used some fabric glue to create a faux hem.”

 The framed sign on the favor table was another one of Nikki’s craft projects.
 She says, “it was an old black frame that I had and spray painted red.
 Then I added some brown burlap from Hobby Lobby and some white chipboard letters to spell out ‘Luke.’
 The buttons and ribbon came from Hobby Lobby – everything was simply hot glued to the brown burlap.”

-Inside of the gable boxes, favors included bags of red, cream and brown M&M’s from nuts.com, sock monkey stickers from Amazon, sock monkey coloring books from Ebay, sock monkey tattoos, and little bunches of crayons that Nikki tied together with strips of fabric.
+Inside of the gable boxes, favors included bags of red, cream and brown M&M’s, stickers from Amazon, coloring books, temporary tattoos, and little bunches of crayons that Nikki tied together with strips of fabric.

 The dessert table decor included a framed photo from Luke’s first birthday photoshoot, a handwritten chalkboard message thanking guests for coming, and a little red Radio Flyer that was an Amazon find.